HaoZhongkai/DPOT/README.md

 # Pretraining  Neural Operators on Multiphysics Data

 Code for pretraining neural operators on multiple PDE datasets.
+We will update more details soon.

 ![fig1](/resources/dpot.jpg)